MilaDog/comp-utils/README.md

-# comp-utils
+# Competitive Programming Utilities

-Utility Functions for Competitive Programming
+This repo serves as a collection of useful utility functions for competitive programming, as well as other generic DSAs.